AlchemismCrypto/crypto-sniper-bot/README.md

 ### Usage

-To launch the bot, use the command node index.js Premium parameters
+To launch the bot in CLI mode use the command line options:
+Premium parameters
 General
 <table>